tmtsoftware/csw/docs/src/main/create-component.md

 ### Lock

 When the supervisor actor receives a `Lock` message, it transit the component to `Lock` state.
-Post locking, supervisor will forward the commands received from the component that locked this component and ignore others.
+Post locking, supervisor will only forward the commands received from the component that locked this component and ignore others.

 In `Lock` state messages like `Shutdown` and `Restart` will be ignored.
 So, if these messages need to be send to the component, then it has to be first unlocked.